 Your body needs nutrients for energy.
 One of those nutrients is fat.
 But, fat can’t just transform into energy by wishing it from your digestive tract.
 It needs to get to the cells — more specifically to the mitochondria — to transform into energy.
 And the only way it can get there is if carnitine carries it and drops it off.
-In its simplest explanation, that’s what carnitine does: It transports fats into the mitochondria where they are burned for fuel.
+In its simplest explanation, that’s what carnitine does: It transports fats into the mitochondria where they burn for fuel.
 This process supports your body in numerous important ways, including body composition, athletic performance, and heart and brain health.

 This is literally what carnitine does.
 It transports fats to be burned in the fat furnace that is the mitochondria.
 Just to be clear, this does not mean that it takes visceral fat and torches it.
 Having optimal carnitine levels ensures that you are getting the most energy out of the fats you eat, and that your body is equipped to use stored fat for fuel, if necessary.